-Judges order overhaul of North Carolina's partisan congressional districts
+U.S. judges order overhaul of North Carolina's partisan congressional districts

 WINSTON-SALEM, N.C.
-(Reuters) - A three-judge federal panel ordered congressional districts in North Carolina to be redrawn ahead of the 2018 elections, ruling on Tuesday that the current Republican-drawn map was illegal and unconstitutionally partisan.
+(Reuters) - A three-judge federal panel ordered congressional districts in North Carolina to be redrawn ahead of the 2018 elections, ruling on Tuesday that the Republican-drawn map was illegal and unconstitutionally partisan.

+The ruling was the first time that a federal court blocked a congressional map because of partisan gerrymandering, said Michael Li, a redistricting expert at New York University’s Brennan Center for Justice.

-The judges said the state legislator responsible for the 2016 map had said he drew it to give Republican candidates an advantage.
+The judges in a 191-page ruling said the state legislator responsible for the 2016 map had said he drew it to give Republican candidates an advantage.

 “But that is not a choice the Constitution allows legislative map drawers to make,” the court said.